Memory Sachikonye has been living with HIV since 2002 and currently works for HIV i-Base as co-ordinator for the UK Community Advisory Board (UK-CAB).

 Memory volunteered at Positively Women (PW) from 2002, She is currently a PozFem regional co-ordinator and a member of the PW magazine editorial team.
 Her other roles at PW included client database administrator and a member of the Taking Part Project.
 She is an experienced public speaker and advocates for asylum seekers, especially women’s rights to services and access to treatment.

-Before coming to the UK from Zimbabwe, Memory worked for 16 years as Head of Information Management Systems for the Southern African Research and Development Centre (SARDC), a regional NGO in Zimbabwe before moving to the UK in 2001.
+Before coming to the UK from Zimbabwe in 2001, Memory worked for 16 years as Head of Information Management Systems for the Southern African Research and Development Centre (SARDC), a regional NGO in Zimbabwe.

 Other voluntary roles: